FaizahMalik/cfg-games-project/README.md

   - **Display messages on the Turtle screen** alerting whether the user guessed a wrong character, right character or the correct full word.

-  - Check whether the user **already guessed a letter** and alert them, also don't take away from remaining attempts
+  - Check whether the user **already guessed a letter** and alert them, and do not subtract from remaining attempts for guessing a previously guessed letter.

   - Detect special characters and alert that **only exclusively letters** are allowed, again don't take away from remaining attempts